abdullahzia1/password-gen-app/README.md

 ## 🚀 About Me
 Hey, I am Abdullah Zia.
-This is my first project on python after learning it from Coursera where it was taught by Prof. Charles Severance.(2021)
+This is my first project on python after learning it from Coursera(2021).

 This documentation was regenerated through ChatGPT.
 All hail the AI rev.(2023)